dustinpfister/blog_posts/_posts/lodash-find.md

 ### 9.1 - Making a crude yet affective find method

 So it is not to hard to make a find method that works in a similar way to that of the lodash find method.
 The for in loop is of course one way to go about looping over the public key value pairs of any object in javaScript.
 So the for in loop can be used as a way to make a collection method that will work okay for any kind of object, not just Arrays.
-There are performance concerns with for in, but
+There are performance concerns with for in, but for many projects it will work okay when performance is not of grave concern.

+Making a basic find method with for in might look something like this:

 ```js
 // crude yet effective find method